SAP-samples/teched2022-DT264/exercises/ex1/README.md

 ## Prerequisites:

-- SAP BTP Subaccount with SAP Launchpad service instance enabled
+- SAP BTP Subaccount with SAP Launchpad Service instance enabled
 - Admin access for this subaccount
 - Assignment of Launchpad_Admin role collection to access the Site Manager